Explainable AI for Autism Diagnosis: Identifying Critical Brain Regions Using fMRI Data: Methodology

-3. Retraining and Comparing: For each threshold, the model is retrained on the modified data, and its performance is measured.
-If an interpretability method is reliable, removing its top-ranked features should cause a steep decline in the model's performance compared to removing features identified by other methods.
-Once these are computed they are displayed as a line graph to see which method had the steepest decline and that method is noted as the best performing method.
-Additionally, the results are compared to a baseline where features are removed randomly.
-This ensures that any observed performance drops are due to the interpretability method identifying truly important features, and not just the general effect of removing any features.

-For each interpretability method the top features were ranked, then during the ROAR analysis the top $t$ percent of features were replaced by zero.
-Zero was chosen as the uninformative value because the input features are correlation coefficients and zero correlation indicates that no positive or negative relationship exists between the two variables.
-Hence, zero is uninformative in the context of functional connectivity.
-The threshold values of $t$ were chosen to focus on studying the importance of the top 10\% of features in ASD classification while still monitoring the rest of the features \footnote{The threshold values of $t$ chosen for this research are: $[0.01, 0.05, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 0.95, 0.99]$}.
-The results are analysed in section IV.
+We systematically compared these methods using the Remove and Retrain (ROAR) framework \cite{hooker_2019_a}.
+First, each interpretability technique ranks the input features by importance.
+Next, we replace the most influential features (above a chosen threshold) with an uninformative value (zero)\footnote{Zero was chosen as the uninformative value because the input features are correlation coefficients and zero correlation indicates that no positive or negative relationship exists between the two variables.
+Hence, zero is uninformative in the context of functional connectivity.}.
+Finally, we retrain the model on this modified dataset and measure the drop in classification performance.
+Larger performance decreases indicate that the removed features were indeed critical for the model’s predictive capability.